jacopocarotenuto/PoCS_Project/code/README.md

 - The "GADM_DATA" folder contains several files needed for the GADM data format analysis.
 The files can be obtained by clicking this link [GADM website](https://biogeo.ucdavis.edu/data/gadm2.8/gadm28.shp.zip).
 The link will download a zip file that will need decompression and renaming to "GADM_DATA".
 - `graph_data.csv`: This file is provided with the repo and contains the pre-computed analysis of the graphs.

+Note: the USA edge_list is not present in the repository as it is too large.
+But the `graph_data.csv` contains the pre-computed analysis of all graphs.

 Given that all data files are present in the "Data" folder, to run the code these are the instructions:
 1. Make sure you are either in the root directory of the repository or in the code folder: so `PoCS_Project`.